textxchange/textxchange.github.io/index.md

 ![](images/tx-landing.png)

-The landing page will provide brief descriptions of what a user can do on TextXchange, such as search for books, pay for books, and display an exchange map.
+The landing page provides a simple TextXchange overview, as well as a search bar for users who know of what to search for right away.
+Users may search for books by its title, author, or classes it's used in.
+After searching, the app will redirect the user to the discover page with the search results

 Page link: [Click here](http://textxchange.meteorapp.com/#/)